- Fastly Status

 - Redirect from the apex domain to the version proxied by Fastly (e.g., redirect any requests for

-Neither of these workarounds, however, are ideal.
+Neither workaround, however, is ideal.

 Fastly can provide Anycast IP addresses for content that must be hosted on a second-level or apex domain.
 We do not charge extra for this service, however, you must be using one of Fastly's paid plans (with or without a contract) in order to take advantage of it.
 Also, if you do use Anycast IP addresses, using these IPs may result in higher rates.